Cebastion/Life-plant/README.md

 # Life-plant

-This application for planting and monitoring plants.
+This pet project, which made via React Native, for planting and monitoring plants in real time.
+This application have the theme mode and the notifications system via FireBase.

 ## Features